chan0park/chan0park.github.io/_pages/about.md

 ---
 layout: about
 permalink: /
-title: <strong>Your</strong> Name
+title: <strong>Chan</strong> Park
-description: <a href="">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: PhD student@CMU studying NLP

 profile:
   align: right
   image: prof_pic.jpg
-  address: >
+  address:
-    <p>555 your office number</p>
+    # <p>555 your office number</p>
-    <p>123 your address street</p>
+    # <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    # <p>Your City, State 12345</p>

 news: true
-social: true
+social: false
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I’m a second year PhD Student advised by [Yulia Tsvetkov](https://www.cs.cmu.edu/~ytsvetko/) at [Language Technologies Institute](https://www.lti.cs.cmu.edu) of Carnegie Mellon University .
+My research interests are in the area of natural language processing and artificial intelligence.
+More specifically, I'm interested in a broad range of natural language generation problems such as data-to-text and machine translation.
+I am a recipient of [KFAS Fellowship](http://kfas.or.kr/?pCulture=en), and was a research intern at [Adobe Research](https://research.adobe.com).

+Email: *{first_name}{last_name}* at cmu.edu